AMD-HPC/CoralGemm/README.md

            [sharedA]    one A for all devices
            [sharedB]    one B for all devices
            [testing]    perform a basic sanity check
+           [times]      print time in microseconds in addition to GFLOPS
 ```

 ### Supported Precisions: